Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

    make cleanall

-For more explanation on L3 cases please have a read on :ref:`tutorial::l3`.
+For more explanation on L3 cases, refer to :ref:`tutorial::l3`.

 Run a L2 Example
 ------------------------------------